 Macb.
 So foul and fair a day I have not seen.
 Ban.
-How far is 't call'd to Fores? -- What are these, So wither'd and so wild in their attire, That look not like th' inhabitants o' the earth,
+How far is't call'd to Fores? -- What are these, So wither'd and so wild in their attire, That look not like th' inhabitants o' th' earth, And yet are on't?
+Live you? or are you aught That man may question?
+You seem to understand me,